Council tax bills set to rise in Sunderland again - but free pest control scheme expected to stay

 Subject to final approval, residents in Band A properties will pay £1,059.73 to the city council in council tax in 2022/23, while Band D homes would pay £1,589.59, before further add-ons are calculated.

+Residents living in Hetton Town Council areas also pay a precept to the town council, which features as an extra amount on their overall council tax bill, compared to properties elsewhere in the city.

+Households in Band A properties in those areas will pay £9.64 annually to the town council, while those in Band D will pay £14.46, with the town council having frozen its precept for next year.

-Northumbria Police and Crime Commissioner Kim McGuinness has confirmed a precept increase of 6.95% to boost policing resources, equating to a £10 a year increase for a Band D households and £6.67 for a Band A properties.
+Northumbria Police and Crime Commissioner Kim McGuinness has confirmed a precept increase of 6.95% to further add to council tax bills and go towards policing resources, equating to a £10 a year increase for a Band D households and £6.67 for a Band A properties.

-Tyne and Wear Fire and Rescue Service is yet to finalise its precept contribution, while properties covered by Hetton Town Council will also have an additional fee on their bill.
+Tyne and Wear Fire and Rescue Service is still to finalise its precept contribution.

 It is anticipated Sunderland’s council tax will remain the lowest in the North East region.